Algebraic degrees of pseudo-Anosov stretch factors: Introduction

-A more general version is stated in \Cref{prop:irred_factors}.
-The proof is completely elementary.
 The criteria are cleanest to state and prove for sequences of polynomials, but quantitative versions would also be possible to obtain using Newton's formulas for coefficients of polynomials in terms of the roots.